KDE/digikam-doc/export_tools/remote_export.rst

 Introduction
 ------------

 This tool allows you to upload files from your collections to a remote computer using a network.
 It is available from the :menuselection:`Export --> Export to remote storage` :kbd:`Ctrl+Alt+Shift+K` menu entry or the corresponding icon in the **Tools** tab in the Right Sidebar.
-The tool uses the KDE KIO-slaves in the background.
+The tool uses the KDE KIO-slaves in the background to communicate with the remote target.

 .. figure:: images/export_remote_dialog.webp
     :alt: